mckinseyacademy/mcka-theme/docs/SSO_Setup_Notes.md

 Then make the corresponding change to Apros in `mcka_apros/local_settings.py`, by adding `LMS_SESSION_COOKIE_DOMAIN = '.mcka.local'`

-# Step 3: Wire Apros registration form into LMS third party authentication pilpeline
+# Step 3: Wire Apros registration form into LMS third party authentication pipeline

 In `~/lms.auth.json`, configure the LMS to integrate with Apros by adding the following setting.
 Adjust `mcka.local` to match the domain name you are using for Apros.